Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 #### Pennants:

 Pennants will be awarded to the fastest Dutch club eight in the elite men and women events.
+Pennants will be awarded to the fastest Dutch club eight in the elite events for men and women.
+If the elite event is not contested, the pennant will be awarded to the fastest club eight in the highest senior category based on performance points.

 #### Boat trailers: